-In researching labeling methods, the current gold standard is to use Paraloid B-72 mixed with acetone, ethanol or related solvent.
-From what I gather, the B-72 remains suspended in the solvent, and you can brush it onto the specimen.
-After letting a first layer dry, you can then label it.
+In researching labeling methods, the current gold standard is to use Paraloid B-72 mixed with acetone, ethanol, or related solvent.
+From research, I have found that the B-72 remains suspended in the solvent, and you can brush it onto the specimen.
+The solvent within evaporates away, leaving a layer of B-72.
+After letting the first layer dry, you can add the label.
 Then, you can paint on a second layer to protect it.

 You can also use B-72 as an adhesive.
-It will stick fast to clean rock and I have used it to glue pieces together that break during the cleaning process.
+It will stick fast to clean rock, and I have used it to glue pieces that break during the cleaning process.

-The materials used in the past were prone to turning yellow over time.
+The materials used in the past for labeling were prone to turning yellow over time.
 Thus far, B-72 has shown to be a very stable resin.

-According to an issue of the NPS Conserve O Gram, you mix a 25% solution by weight in acetone.
+According to an NPS Conserve O Gram issue, you mix a 25% solution by weight in acetone.
 B-72 comes in small pellet form when you purchase it online.
-When I first attempted this, I poured the pellets directly in a beaker and added acetone.
-I found that when doing this, the pellets will stick to the bottom of the beaker and make it harder to dissolve it.
-From doing research online, I have found that wrapping the pellets in cheesecloth and suspending that in the mixture, even after applying a lid can help it dissolve fast.
+When I first attempted this, I poured the pellets directly into a beaker and added acetone.
+I found that when doing this, the pellets will stick to the bottom of the beaker and make it harder to dissolve.
+From doing research online, I have found that wrapping the pellets in cheesecloth and suspending that in the mixture, even after applying a lid, can help it dissolve fast.

 To make the 25% solution with a final volume of 100 ml, you would first measure 25 grams of B-72 pellets.
-If using the cheesecloth method, you place these into the cheese cloth and wrap it into a ball.
-You then add acetone until the volume of the acetone and the pellets is 100 ml.
-The problem with the cheesecloth is that you have to assume that adds to the volume, so you may want to add a bit more to get past 100 ml.
+If using the cheesecloth method, you place these into the cheesecloth and wrap it into a ball.
+You then add acetone until the volume of the acetone and pellets are 100 ml.
+The problem with the cheesecloth is that you have to assume that it adds to the volume, so you may want to add a bit more to get past 100 ml.

-You then let the mixture sit with the pellets suspended in the cheesecloth until they completely dissolve.
-After that, you can remove the cheesecloth and you have your mixture.
-If you are pouring it into other containers, you can add water to the beaker immediately after pouring it and the leftover B-72 will harden into a while film that should easily lift out.
+Then, let the mixture sit with the pellets suspended in the cheesecloth until they completely dissolve.
+After that, you can remove the cheesecloth, and you have your mixture.
+Suppose you are pouring it into other containers.
+In that case, you can add water to the beaker immediately after pouring it, and the leftover B-72 will harden into a white-colored film that should easily lift out.

 Mixing Up White Paraloid B-72

-You can add titanium dioxide to make a white tinted mixture, provided you add a 0.01% amount of toluene to keep titanium dioxide in suspension.
-This is useful for using it on black specimens, which I find plenty of my local limestone is black in color.
+You can add titanium dioxide to make a white-tinted mixture, provided you add a 0.01% amount of toluene to keep titanium dioxide in suspension.
+This is useful for using it on black or dark specimens; I find plenty of my local limestone is black.

-Once you are done mixing it in whatever container you are using, you can add water to the empty container coated in B-72 mixture.
-Once the water is added, it will quickly turn into a while film and easily lift off.
-You must add the water before the mixture dries out, which is the acetone exhausting away
+Once you finish mixing it in whatever container you use, add water to the empty container coated in a B-72 mixture.
+Once the water is added, it quickly turns into a white film and easily lifts off.
+You must add the water before the mixture dries out, which is the acetone exhausting away.

 Another consideration is storage.
 At first, I used a mason jar with wax paper inserted between the lid and the jar.
-B-72 can be a powerful adhesive and you will literally glue the jar shut if you are not careful.
+B-72 can be a powerful adhesive; you will glue the jar shut if you are not careful.
 Later I bought empty nail polish containers with brushes on the lid.
-This way I did not have to throw out brushes after placing it on specimens.
+This way, I did not have to throw out brushes after placing them on specimens.

 To remove it, you can apply more solvent to dissolve it.
 I have little experience in this and would recommend searching online for more information.